rws481664swr/capstone-project/README.md

   - - Teachers can:
   - create courses, mark posts as pinned, as well as do everything students can do.
   - Administrators have control over most functions in the app with the idea that the api might be used by a CMS or LMS to extend or complete functionality.

-- The app designed mostly around the idea of courses.
+ The app designed mostly around the idea of courses.
 Once in the Course View, the user has access to all posts and teacher info.
 With a click the user has access to post info, comments, and for the post owner, the ability to edit their post.
+The idea is to keep the ability to communicate, whether through posts or comments, very close together and easy to access.
+ Courses are more visually divided to intentionally break up users into little "communities" surrounding coureses.

 ## Implementation

+- The implementation is Course-Orientedd
+	-  In a course there are
+	-  users:students and teachers
+	-  users can make posts
+	-  all users in a course can see posts
+	-  both students and teachers can comment on posts
+	-  Teachers can mark posts as pinned.
+-  In addition to courses and posts, there are profiles where users can share there contact info for direct communication and collabaoration
+-  Each user has their courses and a profile and can navigate between them
 - The project is built using ReactJS, NodeJS, ExpressJS, and MongoDB.
+	- Some essential libraries used in this project include `redux` and `react-router` on the front end and  `express` and `mongoose` on the back end.
     - The back end is deployed on Heroku at https://edu-comm.herokuapp.com/, but most endpoints are secured using jwt tokens.
+The database is on MongoDb Atlas.
     - The front end is deployed on Netlify and can be accessed at https://edu-comm.netlify.app/

+## API
+I created my own API for storing

+* users (with 3 unique roles and varied permissions)
+* courses
+* posts
+* comments
+* user credentials
+The API uses jwt tokens to verify who the user is and what they can request.
+As said above, it is build on Node/Mongo/Express.
+I tested it with mocha, chai and c8 for coverage.
+My tests are in a test directory and can be run bby `npm install ; npm test`

 ## Demo